 9. Expect the Unexpected

 As with any other event, you must have a backup plan, especially because your big day will be outdoors, and the weather could be unpredictable.
 Therefore, it would be wise to prepare a covered area, like a tent, or inside your home in case of bad weather.

-If you opt-out of hiring a wedding planner or coordinator but need a server, set-up help, and/or bartender, there are staffing companies, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
+If you opt-out of hiring a Backyard Wedding planner or coordinator but need a server, set-up help, and/or bartender, there are staffing companies, where you can hire help directly and not worry about other things needed to be executed on the day of the event.

 Also, POST WEDDING, consider hiring professional cleaners (and disinfecting!) to ensure your space is clean after the gathering!

 There you are!
 Tips on How to: Planning a Backyard Wedding!